veerakarri/swagger-ui/pages/timestamps.md

 ## Time Zones

 Time zones can be provided in a variety of ways.
-We recommend always providing a timezone string with your requests.
+It is recommended that request always contain a timezone.

 ### GMT

-If your timestamp is provided in GMT, you can simply include the `Z` at the end of the string:
+If the timezone is provided in GMT, just include the 'Z' at the end:

 ```
 2019-05-06T16:49:49.199Z